 Steve is a consultant at Synapse Energy Economics specializing in the economic and policy analysis of renewable energy resources.
 He is an avid mountain biker and snowboarder who has served as a volunteer Mountain Ambassador at Pico Mountain for over 20 years.
 He lives with his wife and teenage daughter in a super efficient solar-powered home in Middletown Springs that they had built in 2004.

-Bill joined the SVT Board in 2016, and jumped right into building trails.
+Bill joined the board in 2016, and jumped right into building trails.
 It has been a very exciting few years for SVT and the future looks even better.
-He looks forward to meeting more great folks on our trails in 2020.
+Bill is the lead trail steward for Delaney Woods.
+He looks forward to meeting more great folks on our trails in in 2021.

 If you need to reach the program manager directly via phone, please email us with the best phone number to call you back at in your email to us.